Lurkars/esp-ena/README.md

 ## Structure

-The project is divided in different components
+The project is divided in different components.
+The main.c just wrap up all components.

 ### ena